Chess Team: Callsign: Queen

 While searching for Rook, Zelda Baker, callsign Queen, is redirected to Pripyat, Ukraine to investigate rumors that a splinter cell of Manifold Genetics is conducting a secret project within the area.
 While fending off Gen Y security soldiers and werewolf creatures dubbed “Oborots”, Queen ventures underground, beneath the ruins of Pripyat's amusement park and locates the hidden Manifold facility, led by Richard Ridley's estranged brother, Darius.

 Callsign: Rook

-Following a mission that claims the lives of his crew, Stan Tremblay, callsign: Rook, flees Sibera and finds seclusion in the seemingly tranquil town of Fenris Kystby, Norway.
+Following a mission that claims the lives of his crew, Stan Tremblay, callsign: Rook, flees Siberia and finds seclusion in the seemingly tranquil town of Fenris Kystby, Norway.
 Upon arrival, he finds that not all is what it seems; the residents do not trust outsiders, a pack of wolves wander the tundra, a mysterious creature has been terrorizing the town, and the locals refuse to discuss the town's past.
 Despite the setbacks, Rook is determined to stop the creature murdering the townspeople, and soon uncovers the town's sinister past, dating back to World War II.